bricef/phy342/src/ohm.md

 $$R=\frac{V}{I}$$

-where R is the resistance of the component with a voltage V. Resistance measured in Ohms ($\gama$).
+where R is the resistance of the component with a voltage V. Resistance measured in Ohms ($\Omega$).

 Simple circuit, that represents Ohm's Law